 Episerver Most Valued Professionals

-Episerver takes pride in its developer community and the amazing contributions our developer partners and customers make.
-The Episerver Most Valued Professionals (EMVP) program is our way of featuring and saying 'thank you' to our most active mentors who lead the way for all other community members by providing copious amounts of help and knowledge in a manner that is open, courteous, and professional.
+Episerver takes pride in its community and the amazing contributions our partners and customers make.
+The Episerver Most Valued Professionals (EMVP) program is our way of featuring and saying 'thank you' to our most active mentors who lead the way for all other community members by providing copious amounts of help, inspiration and knowledge in a manner that is open, courteous, and professional.

 Members of the exclusive EMVP program have proven their ability to make a difference and to 'be the good you want to see' in the community and we are happy to recognize them and support them in their efforts.